wiersema1/ERF/Docs/sphinx_doc/theory/Forcings.rst

 Physical forcings available in ERF comprise the standard source terms for atmospheric modeling.
 These include Coriolis and geostrophic forcing; Rayleigh damping and sponge layer(s); subsidence;
 simplified radiative thermal sources; and solution nudging towards a prescribed input sounding.

 ERF also supports models for wind farm parametrization in which the effects of wind turbines are represented by imposing a momentum sink on the mean flow and/or turbulent kinetic energy (TKE).
 Currently the Fitch model, Explicit Wake Parametrization (EWP) model, Simplified Actuator Disk model (SAD), and Generalized Actuator Disk model (GAD) are supported.
-See:ref:`sec:WindFarmModels` for more information.
+See :ref:`sec:WindFarmModels` for more information.

 Below is more detail on how to set the forcing terms.